 There are many ways of watching digital TV and our handy guide looks at the main options and their pros and cons.

 Seven tips for using BBC iPlayer

-Using services, such as Freeview, you can get over 60 TV channels – including more than 10 high-definition (HD) channels.
+Using services, such as Freeview, you can get 70 TV channels and 30 radio stations.

 • Once connected to your TV aerial and television set, you can view live TV in crystal-clear digital quality.

 • With no monthly subscription, it’s one of the cheapest ways to watch TV.

 • Signal coverage for Freeview isn’t 100% – some areas of the UK have patchy coverage or not the full number of channels.